amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 Amanzi's state has a number of tools to verify completeness of initial data.
 This is done using sublist `"mesh partitions`".
-Each sublist in there must have parameter `"region list`" specifiyng regions that define unique partition of the mesh.
+Each sublist in there must have parameter `"region list`" specifying regions that define unique partition of the mesh.

 .. code-block:: xml